ispras/keystone_plugin/kong/plugins/README.md

 └── schema.lua
 ~~~

-The file** hooks.lua**, that is not used in keystone-plugin, implements the invalidation event handlers for the datastore entities defined in **daos.lua** and is requierd if you are storing entities in the in-memory cache, in order to invalidate them when they are being updated/deleted on the datastore.
+The file** hooks.lua**, that is not used in keystone-plugin, implements the invalidation event handlers for the datastore entities defined in **daos.lua** and is required if you are storing entities in the in-memory cache, in order to invalidate them when they are being updated/deleted in the datastore.

-Two mandatory files that should present in every plugin are **handler.lua** and **schema.lua**.
+Two mandatory files that should be present in every plugin are: **handler.lua** and **schema.lua**.

 The **schema.lua** contains the configuration schema of the plugin.
-In **keystone-plugin** is only defined that the value of parametr **token_expiration** is 7200 by default and it's required.
+The only defined parametr in **keystone-plugin** is **token_expiration**, which is 7200 by default and it's required.

 Here is the code of this module: